hongyusu/hongyusu.github.io/_posts/2016-01-05-cool-thing-in-nips-2016---neural-style.md

 # In progress

-I am working in progress to build a web service + web API by running this algorithm in cloud (Amazon AWS or AliCloud).
-Let's wait to see what I can achieve there.
+Currently I am working in progress to build a wep service with APIs by running this deep algorithm in the cloud (e.g. Amazone AWS, AliCloud).
+Let's see what I can achieve after sometime.